philippetheis/clipboard-keystroke-simulator/README.md

 Instead of directly copying the contents in a flash, this program is intended to type each character which simulates human like typing event.

-Here's why:
+Motivation:

-* This can be used to make screen records or present coding from clipboard without user interference
+* This can be used for screen records or present coding from clipboard without user interference
+* Sometimes pasting just doesn't work.
+	* One example is in system password fields on OSX.
+	* Sometimes you're working in a VM and the clipboard isn't shared.
+	* Other times you're working via Remote Desktop and again, the clipboard doesn't work in password boxes such as the system login prompts.
+	* Connected via RDP and clipboard sharing is disabled and so is mounting of local drives.
+If the system doesn't have internet access there's no easy way to get things like payloads or Powershell scripts onto it... until now.
+* Ethical Hacking
 * Manual labor can be reduced.